Francis Ormsby-Gore, 6th Baron Harlech: Early life

-Lord Harlech was born in 1954, the fifth child and second son of David Ormsby-Gore, 5th Baron Harlech, and his wife Sylvia Lloyd Thomas.
 He was educated at Worth School, a private Catholic school in West Sussex.
-His mother died in a car crash in 1967.
-His elder brother Julian committed suicide in 1974, making Ormsby-Gore the heir to the Harlech barony.
+He left school at 16.
+His mother died in a car crash in 1967 when he was only 12.
+In 1969 his father married the American socialite Pamela Colin, a former London editor of American Vogue.
+His elder brother Julian committed suicide in 1974, making him the heir to the Harlech barony.